How to Increase the Maximum Upload File Size Limit in WordPress: Fix upload_max_filesize Error

 3. Plugin way

 If you think that you are not brave enough to modify files, you can try plugin way.
-Install Increase Upload Max Filesize plugin and it will increase the file size upload limit to 32 MB.
+Install Max Upload Size plugin and it will increase the file size upload limit to the value you enter.

 Try these methods and see what worked for you.
 Try these ways in the given order.
 If all these methods are not working, it means your web host has disabled all the ways to increase the file upload size limit of your hosting account.
 So, you need to contact your hosting support team to fix upload_max_filesize Error.